 While not as famed or charming as Lahaina, Pa’ia operates as the hub of the North Shore.
 It has a collection of great restaurants, shops, and health food stores.

-With an old-school charm and interesting mix of locals, surfers, and tourists it’s well worth an afternoon stop.
-Don’t just skip over this wonderful town on your way to drive the Road to Hana.
+It’s well worth an afternoon stop with an old-school charm and an exciting mix of locals, surfers, and tourists.
+Don’t just skip over this beautiful town on your way to drive the Road to Hana.

 Let Your Jaw Drop Along The Coast